Paul Williams (songwriter): Film and television career

 Although predominantly known for his music, Williams has appeared in films and many television guest spots, such as the Faustian record producer Swan in Brian DePalma's film Phantom of the Paradise (1974)—a rock and roll adaptation of The Phantom of the Opera, Faust, and The Picture of Dorian Gray, for which Williams wrote the songs—and as Virgil, the genius orangutan in Battle for the Planet of the Apes (1973).

 On February 9, 1973, Williams made a joke appearance on The Tonight Show Starring Johnny Carson in which he sang a song in full make-up as Virgil.
-He played Migelito Loveless, Jr. in The Wild Wild West Revisited (1979), a reunion film featuring the original cast of the television series The Wild Wild West.
+He played Miguelito Loveless, Jr. in The Wild Wild West Revisited (1979), a reunion film featuring the original cast of the television series The Wild Wild West.
 He played himself, singing a song to Felix Unger's daughter Edna, on the television series The Odd Couple in 1974.
 He made his film debut as Gunther Fry in the satire The Loved One (1965).

 After appearing on The Muppet Show in 1976, Williams worked closely with Jim Henson's Henson Productions on The Muppet Movie, working on the soundtrack and appearing in a cameo part as the piano player in the nightclub where Kermit meets Fozzie Bear.
 He was also the lyricist for Emmet Otter's Jug-Band Christmas.

 Williams was hired by TV producers Paul Junger Witt and Tony Thomas to write title tracks for two of their ABC comedies, It Takes Two (1982–1983), on which he sang a duet with Crystal Gayle, and Condo (1983), in which Williams' theme was sung by Drake Frye.
 Williams composed and performed the theme to the McLean Stevenson sitcom The McLean Stevenson Show in 1976.

 Williams composed, and sang "Flying Dreams" for the animated film The Secret of NIMH.